lucas-barros/lucas-barros.github.io/_posts/2024-12-03-how-to-prevent-blocking-main-thread.markdown

 ---

 When working with JavaScript, one of the first concepts we encounter is that it operates on a **single-threaded event loop** model.
-This is not necessarily a limitation of the language it self, but it's how most browsers and NodeJs environment implement it.
+This is not necessarily a limitation of the language itself, but it's how most browsers and NodeJs environment implement it.

 When synchronous tasks, like a large loop, dominate the thread, the event loop is unable to process any other pending tasks, like user input, network responses, or animations.
-This results might in a "blocked" user interface where the browser might appear frozen or unresponsive.
+This might result in a "blocked" user interface where the browser might appear frozen or unresponsive.
 This blog will focus on the browser environment, but the suggested techniques will work similarly in NodeJs environment.

 We will use this simple function that adds all numbers from a value as an example.
 Running this function for large values of `n` can freeze your application.
-You can test this for yourself by running the code bellow.
+You can test this for yourself by running the code below.

+### Initial solution
 {% include editor.html.liquid id="blocking" language="javascript" height="150px" showButton=true content=
 "function sum(n) {
   let sum = 0n;